 If you're buying a car fresh off the lot, safety is likely to be one of your primary considerations – as is securing a competitive quote from one of the best auto insurance providers.

-A recent report by CarInsurance.com can take some of the pain out of the process by highlighting the safest new models with the lowest premiums.
+A recent report by CarInsurance.com can take some of the pain out of the process by highlighting the safest new models with the lowest premiums - keeping costs low is vital if you're contemplating spending on the best roadside assistance services too.

 IHS ratings also take into account safety features, so the motors included should be equipped with the latest accident-prevention technology – blind spot sensors being one example.